 Before the class registration process occurs, she devotes multiple class sessions to course selection strategies and brings in guest speakers, including upperclass students who have already navigated the program.

 "I like watching the change and development in exploratory students, especially since you can spend up to two years with them," Arliss said.
-"Many of them ask if I'll be their adviser even after they declare a major!"
+"Many of them ask if I'll be their advisor even after they declare a major!"